Oncology Certified Nurse OCN®

 A current, active, unencumbered license as a registered nurse in the US, its territories or Canada at the time of application and examination.

-A minimum of 1,000 hours of adult oncology nursing practice (adult care) within the two-and-one-half years (30 months) prior to application.
+A minimum of 2,000 hours of adult oncology nursing practice within the four years (48 months) prior to application.